 The C2 environment works well where collaboration with other users in a virtual environment is desired.
 Multiple users can be present in the C2 facility at the same time.
+The main user wears the tracked glasses and others in the environment wear additional CrystalEyes® glasses.
 Figure 3 shows two users in the C2 during the design of a spatial 4C mechanism.
 Because all users wear simple stereo glasses, participants can see both the stereo images and the other people in the C2 environment.
 This allows for easy interaction among users and fosters collaboration within the VR environment.

-In VRSpatial, interaction is performed using a Fakespace PINCH Glove.
-The PINCH Glove has conductive material placed on the finger tips, thumb and palm of the glove to register contact between a user's fingers, palm and thumb.
+In VRSpatial, interaction is performed using a Fakespace PINCHTM Glove.
+The PINCHTM Glove has conductive material attached to the fingertips, thumb and palm of the glove to register contact between a user's fingers, palm and thumb.
 Gestures are used to control actions in the virtual environment.
 Because a person's real hand sometimes obstructs the virtual objects, a digital hand model is used in the environment to correspond to the location of the participant's hand in space.